 6. NDSU must pay CARES Act grants directly to students and may not apply the grants toward any outstanding institutional charges.

-While it continues to be difficult to obtain visas and travel during the pandemic, certain categories of Exchange Visitors are permitted to enter the United States at this time.
+While it continues to be challenging to obtain travel visas, most participants in the J1 Exchange Visitor Program are permitted to enter the United States at this time.